-Mercedes-Benz has filed for trademarks in USA for the various EQB variants that include EQB200, EQB250, EQB320, EQB350 and EQB360 which suggest that it could offer multiple range versions.
+Mercedes-Benz has filed for trademarks in the USA for the various EQB variants that include EQB200, EQB250, EQB320, EQB350, and EQB360, which suggest that multiple range versions are coming stateside.

 Production & Launch

-What are the alternatives to the Mercedes EQB?
+What are the present alternatives to the EQB?